LiberTEM/LiberTEM/docs/source/usage.rst

 shows the parameters in numerical form.
 This is useful to extract positions, for example for scripting.

-..  figure:: ./images/use/adjust.png

-After clicking "Apply", LiberTEM performs the calculation and shows the result in scan coordinates on the right.
+After clicking "Apply", LiberTEM performs the calculation and shows the result in scan coordinates on the right side.

 ..  figure:: ./images/use/apply.png